Jotis1/porfolio/src/data/blog/cn.md

 Everytime when I write posts like this, I always try to answer the question: _"Ok, but what does this solve?"_ and in this case, the answer is simple:

-1. **Cleaner code:** By using `clsx` and `tailwindmerge`, you can keep your logic clean and focused on what matters.
+1. **Cleaner code:** By using `clsx` and `tailwind-merge`, you can keep your logic clean and focused on what matters.
 2. **Optimized styles:** Only the necessary classes are applied, which can improve the rendering performance of your components.

-Before diving into the examples, let's understand what `clsx` and `tailwindmerge` are and how they can help you manage your classes more efficiently.
+Before diving into the examples, let's understand what `clsx` and `tailwind-merge` are and how they can help you manage your classes more efficiently.

 - **clsx:** A minimalist library for conditionally concatenating class names.
 It lets you combine classes without cluttering your logic.
-- **tailwindmerge:** A utility that intelligently merges TailwindCSS classes, resolving conflicts and eliminating duplicates, particularly when classes are generated dynamically.
+- **tailwind-merge:** A utility that intelligently merges TailwindCSS classes, resolving conflicts and eliminating duplicates, particularly when classes are generated dynamically.

 Ok, that was simple, right?
 Now, time for some code examples!